karink520/git-and-github-intro/git_workshop.md

 **If you want to use someone else's existing repository on GitHub as a jumping off point:**

-See part V on forking.
+See part VI on forking a repository.

 <div style="page-break-after: always;"></div>
 <br>